Adversarial Examples for Models of Code: Evaluation

-The \sname{GNN-FiLM} and the \sname{GGNN} models take C\# methods as their inputs, and they represent variable names using a character-level convolution.
-Thus, in our \method{} attack we derive the loss with respect to the distribution over all \emph{characters} in a given name, rather than deriving with respect to the distribution over all variable names as in \sname{code2vec}.
+\paragraph{Vocabulary} In \sname{code2vec}, we use the original trained model's own vocabulary to search for a new adversarial variable name.
+We derive the adversarial loss with respect to the distribution over all variable names.
+Thus, the chosen adversarial variable name can be any name from the vocabulary that was used to train the original \sname{code2vec} model.
+The \sname{GNN-FiLM} and the \sname{GGNN} models take C\# methods as their inputs and represent variable names using a \emph{character-level} convolution.
+Thus, in our \method{} attack we derive the loss with respect to the distribution over all \emph{characters} in a given name; the chosen adversarial input name can be any combination of characters.